A partnership of the National Park Service and the United States Forest Service.

 - Plan every meal: Avoid bringing too much (or too little).
 Lay out each day, divide portions, and pre-measure mixed foods like rice and pasta.

-- Repackage: get rid of bulky boxes and inflated packaging.
-Put food and toiletries into reusable zip-locks or small containers.
+- Repackage: Get rid of bulky boxes and inflated packaging.
+Put food and toiletries into re-sealable bags or small containers.
 This saves space and reduces garbage.
 Make sure to keep the instructions and label each item.

 - Use your canister correctly: Establish your kitchen about 50 feet from your sleeping area.
 Make sure to properly close the lid securely at all times.
 Leave the canister on the ground in an open flat area away from cliffs or streams.